 Which Yogurt to use

-Whichhh is why lassis are so delicious!
 If you can find dahi at your local Indian grocer, I would highly recommend using it.
-Otherwise, use plain Greek yogurt like Fage 5%.
+Otherwise, use plain whole milk yogurt or skyrr.

 - Add the mango to the blender.
 The mango can be canned pulp, fresh mango, or frozen chunks.
 Add the yogurt, milk, sugar, and cardamom and blend until smooth.
 I recommend a Vitamix.